CyberMonitor/orquestra-docs/dcs/content/data/aggregation.md

 Aggregation is one of the main two data management functions of Orquestra.

-The function of [aggregation](/data/aggregation/) is to transform all of the artifacts from one execution of a workflow into a format that is cohesive and suitable for data analysis.
+The function of aggregation is to transform all of the [artifacts](/data/artifacts/) from one execution of a workflow into a format that is cohesive and suitable for data analysis.

-##**Format**
+##**Format of Aggregation Result**

 The top level of a workflow result file has [task data objects](/data/taskdataobjects/).
 Each task is labeled uniquely by its ID.
 To retrieve the IDs corresponding to tasks run in a workflow, run